ott-fogliata/ui-testing-suite/README.md

 ## Commands

-`nightwatch tests/ -c nightwatch_withgraphic.json` to execute single test in the local machine
+`nightwatch tests/ -c nightwatch_withgraphic.json` to execute all tests in the local machine

+`nightwatch tests/amazon.js -c nightwatch_withgraphic.json`
+to execute single test in the local machine

 `npm run build` to build docker containers